These are some of the most famous shark attacks ever.

 Bethany Hamilton, 2003

-One October morning in 2003, 13-year-old Bethany Hamilton was just trying to catch some waves with a friend on a Kauai beach in Hawaii.
-While she was lying on her board, a tiger shark suddenly came up from below and bit her left arm clean off.
+One October morning in 2003, 13-year-old surfer Bethany Hamilton was just trying to catch some waves with a friend on a Kauai beach in Hawaii.
+While she was lying on her board, a tiger shark suddenly came up from below and bit her left arm clean off just below the shoulder.

 Fortunately, her friends were able to get her out of the water and to a hospital.
-And, despite suffering 60-percent blood loss, she survived.
+Despite suffering a horrific 60-percent blood loss, she survived.
 The attack made worldwide headlines, and undoubtedly helped by the unbelievable photos of her surfboard with a huge, perfect semi-circular bite mark taken out of it.
+The story instantly made worldwide headlines and had many Hawaiians nervous to enter the water.

-Fishermen later hauled a 14-foot tiger shark out of the water that was found to have pieces of Hamilton’s surf board still in its mouth.
+Fishermen later hauled a 14-foot tiger shark out of the water nearby that was found to have pieces of Hamilton's surf board still in its mouth.
 Many believe the shark may have mistaken her for a sea turtle because there were many in the area at the time.
-Despite the attack, Bethany got back in the water.
-She had to learn how to surf all over again with only one arm, but she has continued to compete over the years, winning numerous competitions and titles.
+Despite the attack, Bethany got back in the water only about a month after the attack.
+She had to learn how to surf all over again with only her right hand and arm to balance, but she has continued to compete over the years, winning numerous competitions and titles.

-Fifteen years after the attack, Hamilton has tried to distance herself from the reputation as “the shark attack survivor.”
-She even turned down a guest spot in one of the “Sharknado” movies.
-Considering the fact they made her story into a movie, that distinction likely isn’t going away for her any time soon.
+Years after the attack, Hamilton has tried to distance herself from the reputation as "the shark attack survivor."
+She even turned down a guest spot in one of the "Sharknado" movies.
+Considering the fact they made her story into a movie called "Soul Surfer," that distinction likely isn't going away for her any time soon.
+This is probably the most famous unprovoked shark attack in Hawaii's history.

 The Jersey Shore Attacks of 1916

 These attacks are supposedly the ones that inspired the movie Jaws.
 World War I was in full swing when over the course of four days in July 1916, a different kind of horror came to the New Jersey coastline.
-Five people attacked and four of them ended up dying.
+Five people were bitten and four of those were fatal shark attacks.

 The first fatal attack was on Charles Vansant on July 1.
 The 25-year-old went out for a quick swim before dinner but quickly found his legs in the mouth of a massive shark.
 A lifeguard and bystander pulled Vansant back to the beach, but the shark had done massive damage to Vansant's legs.
 He bled to death.
 Witnesses on the scene said the aggressive shark actually tried to follow the rescuers to shore.